toddfast/js-template/README.md

 ### data-jst-if

 The value of the `data-jst-if` attribute is evaluated as a JavaScript expression.
-If the result is false, 0, "" or any other falsy JavaScript value that is true when negated, the CSS `display` property of the current template node will be set to 'none', rendering it invisible, and no further processing will be done on this node or its children.
+If the result a falsy value, the `jQuery.show(false)` method will be called, rendering it invisible, _and no further processing will be done on this node or its children_ (compare to `data-jst-show` and `data-jst-hide`, which hide or show the node but continue template processing).

 This instruction is particularly useful for checking for empty content.
 You might want to display an informative message if a user's address book is empty, for example, rather than just showing them an empty table.
 The following template will accomplish this goal:

 ```html
 <div id="template">